AnthonyF747/AnthonyF747.github.io/hw3/hw3journal.md

         }
 }

 The original Java version of this code `extends` the system `RuntimeException` and sets up two constructors.
 One constructor is the default constructor that the system will generate through it's `super` class.
 The second constructor includes a message that is sent to the user to provide information about the error.
-Here is the converted code for the QueueUnderflowException class:
+Here is the <span style="color=orange">converted code</span> for the QueueUnderflowException class:

     class QueueUnderflowException : System.Exception
         {